 Health disparities are directly related to the past and present unequal distribution of social, political, economic, and environmental resources

-This has been especially true with the COVID-19 pandemic.
-The CDC lists several reasons why this has occurred.
+This was especially true with the COVID-19 pandemic.
+The CDC listed several reasons why this occurred.

 - There is evidence that people in racial and ethnic minority groups are more likely to live in areas with high rates of new COVID-19 infections (incidence).